algolia/instantsearch/docs/src/advanced/multi-index-search.md

 ## How it works

-Every [search store](getting-started/search-store.html) is in charge of fetching the results from a single Algolia index.
+Every `ais-index` component is in charge of fetching the results from a single Algolia index.

-To implement a search experience that fetches results from two indices, you need to have two search stores.
+To implement a search experience that fetches results from two indices, you need to have two `ais-index` components.

 **Tip: you can fetch results from as many indices as you want. 💥**

-As a reminder, before diving into some code, every time you use an [Index component](components/index.html), a search store is automatically instantiated.

 ## Independent Multi-Index searches